 The School reserves the right to require the pupil to remain away from School as a neutral act during an investigation procedure.
-Alternatively, the School may place the pupil under a segregated regime on School premises.
+Alternatively, the School may place the pupil in a segregated area on School premises.

 Reviews of Exclusion / Required Removal